 At the conclusion of this course, attendees should:

-- Have knowledge of the properties of electroless nickel deposits
+- Understand the properties of electroless nickel deposits.

-- Have basic understanding of other electroless deposition processes such as cobalt, copper, and gold
+- Understand other electroless deposition processes, such as cobalt, copper, and gold.

 - Be prepared to take the examination, which is part of the Foundation MSF certification program.